-The textbook for the course is Jens Ohlin, Criminal Procedure: Doctrine, Application, and Practice (Wolters Kluwer 2020), ISBN 978-1-4548-9385-1.
+The textbook for the course is Dressler, Thomas, and Medwed, Criminal Procedure: Principles, Policies, and Perspectives (8th Edition, West Publishing, 2023), ISBN 978-1-64708-772-2.
 You may use either a hard copy or electronic copy of the text.
+This is the same book that is being used in Law 529, Criminal Procedure: Investigations.